-When youre embarking on a building project, either for yourself or for a client, there are hundreds of things to think about on any given day.
+When you're embarking on a building project for yourself or a client, there are hundreds of things to think about on any given day.
 You need to make decisions, manage people and solve problems on the spot.
 This is probably why some building site managers forget about one of the most important parts of the job securing and protecting the site.
-Security of the building site may be the last thing on your mind, but it really is essential.
-According to a recent review by insurer Allianz Cornhill, over £70 million worth of equipment is stolen from UK construction sites annually.
+Security of the building site may be the last thing on your mind, but it is essential.
+According to a recent review by insurer Allianz Cornhill, over £70 million of equipment is stolen from UK construction sites annually.

 Site security is paramount

-How spy cameras can help construction companies fight back
+How Spy Cameras can help construction companies fight back

-The footage is also easier to review, as the camera wont have recorded hours of footage where nothing happens.
+The footage is also easier to review, as the camera won't have recorded hours of footage where nothing happens.
 By far the most attractive benefit of motion-sensitive security cameras is that many of these clever devices can send real-time alerts when they detect motion.
-This means that the instant an intruder enters your building site, the camera immediately starts recording and at the same time sends you an SMS straight to your phone or an email alert to your account.
-Upon receiving this alert from wherever you are in the world, you can check in to view real-time footage of whats going on.
+This means that the instant an intruder enters your building site, the camera immediately starts recording and, at the same time, sends you an SMS straight to your phone or an email alert to your account.
+Upon receiving this alert from anywhere in the world, you can check in to view real-time footage of whats going on.
 If not a false alarm (high winds causing objects to blow about in front of the camera), you can spot the security risk and alert the police or your own security guard.

-Motion-sensitive cameras in action
+Motion-Sensitive Cameras in action

-The papers are full of examples where smart technology and spy cameras have saved the day, including a story from summer 2016 where a burglar was caught red-handed attempting to steal construction equipment in the Leicestershire town of Coalville.
+The papers are full of examples of smart technology and spy cameras saving the day, including a story from the summer of 2016 where a burglar was caught red-handed attempting to steal construction equipment in the Leicestershire town of Coalville.
 The Leicester Mercury reported that brothers Carl and John OConnor were arrested after activating motion-sensitive security cameras.
-They were attempting to load a wacker plate a piece of equipment used for levelling the ground into their car when they were confronted by the site owner and caught at the scene by police.
+They were attempting to load a wacker plate , a piece of equipment used for levelling the ground , into their car when they were confronted by the site owner and caught at the scene by police.

 A sound investment

-Building sites need to be protected and unless you can afford a crack security team patrolling the site at all times, these clever spy cameras are the next best thing.
+Building sites need to be protected, and unless you can afford a crack security team patrolling the site at all times, these clever spy cameras are the next best thing.
 You dont need to spend a fortune, nor do you need a lot of specialist knowledge, to install and operate motion-sensitive cameras.
-Every building site should have one from the very first day of construction work starting.
+Every building site should have one from the first day of construction work.